British Rail 18100: Overview

 It was of Co-Co wheel arrangement and its gas turbine was rated at 3000 hp.
 It had a maximum speed of 90 mi/h and weighed 129.5 LT.
 It was painted in BR black livery, with a silver stripe around the middle of the body and silver numbers.

 Technical details

+A simple open cycle gas turbine without heat exchanger is the prime mover and the cycle of compression, heating and expansion of the air is carried out in a compressor, combustion chamber and turbine arranged in line and built into a single straight through unit.
+The compressor is a 15-stage axial-flow machine with a pressure ratio of 5.25 at 7,000 r.p.m.
+The turbine is a five-stage unit with its rotor is directly coupled to that of the compressor.
+The turbine drives three main traction generators at 1,600 r.p.m. through single reduction gearing.
+The reduction gear unit has two output shafts; one drives two of the main generators in tandem and the other drives the third main generator, the auxiliary generator and the exciter.

 The gas turbine was of a type which would now be called a turboshaft engine but it differed from modern free-turbine turboshaft engines in having only one turbine to drive both the compressor and the output shaft.
 It was based on aircraft practice and had six horizontal combustion chambers (spaced radially around the turbine shaft) and no heat exchanger.

 The emphasis was on power, rather than economy, and the fuel consumption was high.
 It was designed to use aviation kerosene and was much more expensive to run than No. 18000, which used heavy fuel oil.
-The turbine drove, through reduction gearing: